Hand therapy offered at St. Joseph’s/Candler’s Southside and Pooler outpatient locations

 - Activities of daily living (self care)

-If you would like to see our certified hand therapist, call our Southside outpatient rehabilitation center at 912-819-6176 or request an appointment online.
-That office is located at 11702 Mercy Boulevard, Plaza B, Suite 2C (across from St. Joseph’s Hospital on the second floor).
+If you would like to see our certified hand therapist, call our Southside outpatient rehabilitation center at 912-819-6176, or for an appointment in Pooler, call 912-737-2270 or request an appointment online for either location.
 A physician’s referral is required for all outpatient therapy services.